Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

 ## Data Cleaning

-Navigate to dataset/ to find the scripts that were used for preprocessing the datasets.
+* Navigate to data-cleaning/ to find the scripts that were used for preprocessing the datasets.
-The 311 service complaint dataset hasn't been added to this repository since the dataset was greater than 7GB.
+* The 311 service complaint dataset hasn't been added to this repository since the dataset was greater than 7GB.
+* The pre-processed datasets can be found in the dataset directory.

 ### Break down into end to end tests